Waterways Ireland undertakes Public Consultations as required under the legislation and as good practice.

 A drop-in event will also be held to demonstrate the need for the project, the proposed works and its impacts through information boards and visuals.

-The drop-in event will take please in the Kilrea Sports Complex on Tuesday 2nd July 2019 from 6pm to 9pm.
+An initial drop-in event took place in the Kilrea Sports Complex on Tuesday 2nd July 2019 from 6pm - 9pm.

 Your comments and feedback on the Carnroe Weir Scheme are welcome on or before July 26th, 2019.

 Return feedback online click here.